Skip to main content

 FieldDescription

-data_queriesNumber of SQL queries executed to retrieve data
+data_queriesTotal number of queries to retrieve entity data

 extended metadata